RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Methodology

 $^{ego}\mathbf{T}$ is the set of egocentric transformations $\{T_1, \cdots, T_P\}$ for all planes in the current frame. $\mathbf{b} = \{b_{ij}|(i, j) \in E_p\}$. $E_p$ is the connectivity graph of planes in the current frame and $(i, j) \in E_p$ means that planes $i$ and $j$ are connected in space.
 The first term $e_i(T_i)$ is introduced in \Cref{eq:loss_plane}.
 In the second term, we propose $f(T_i, T_j) = \left[e_i(T_j) + e_j(T_i) \right] - \left[e_i(T_i) + e_j(T_j)\right]$ to quantify the error between two planes with egocentric motion $T_i$ and $T_j$ respectively.
 The last term penalises the model complexity by maximising the sum of probabilities that neighbouring planes have similar motions.

-The novelty of the formulation is that we treat each individual plane as a motion hypothesis and estimate the likelihood $\mathbf{b}$ of any neighbouring two hypotheses having the same motion.
-This is opposed to MVO \cite{judd2018multimotion}, which discretely decides whether two motion hypotheses are merged or not.
+The novelty of the formulation is that we treat each individual plane as a motion hypothesis and estimate the likelihood $\mathbf{b}$ of any two neighbouring hypotheses having the same motion.
+This is in contrast to MVO \cite{judd2018multimotion}, which discretely decides whether two motion hypotheses are merged or not.

 To minimise \Cref{eq:loss_multimotion}, $^{ego}\mathbf{T}$ and $\mathbf{b}$ are decoupled.
 We firstly initialise all egocentric motions $T_i$ to identity and all scores $b_{ij}$ to 0.
 Then, at each iteration, we fix $\mathbf{b}$ and find optimal $^{ego}\mathbf{T}$ by optimising each transformation independently. $\mathbf{b}$ is analytically solved subsequently by fixing the optimised transformations.
 After minimisation, we set a threshold $\hat{b}=0.9$ and merge planes $i$ and $j$ if $b_{ij} > \hat{b}$.
 We therefore acquire $M$ planar rigid bodies and use RANSAC to estimate their prior egocentric motions $\{\tilde{\xi}_1, \cdots, \tilde{\xi}_M\}$ respectively.
 However, since the dynamic objects can occupy the major part of the images, we still need to decide which planar rigid body belongs to the static background.